-The statements that a perfectly competitive market in the long run will feature both productive and allocative efficiency do need to be taken with a few grains of salt.
+We should view the statements that a perfectly competitive market in the long run will feature both productive and allocative efficiency with a degree of skepticism about its truth.
 Remember, economists are using the concept of “efficiency” in a particular and specific sense, not as a synonym for “desirable in every way.”
 For one thing, consumers’ ability to pay reflects the income distribution in a particular society.
-Thus, a homeless person may have no ability to pay for housing because they have insufficient income.
+For example, a person with a low income may not be able to purchase their own car because they have insufficient income.

 Perfect competition, in the long run, is a hypothetical benchmark.
 For market structures such as monopoly, monopolistic competition, and oligopoly, which are more frequently observed in the real world than perfect competition, firms will not always produce at the minimum of average cost, nor will they always set price equal to marginal cost.
 Thus, these other competitive situations will not produce productive and allocative efficiency.

 Moreover, real-world markets include many issues that are assumed away in the model of perfect competition, including pollution, inventions of new technology, poverty which may make some people unable to pay for basic necessities of life, government programs like national defense or education, discrimination in labor markets, and buyers and sellers who must deal with imperfect and unclear information.
-These issues are explored in other chapters.
+We explore these issues in other chapters.
 However, the theoretical efficiency of perfect competition does provide a useful benchmark for comparing the issues that arise from these real-world problems.

 Bring It Home